Zhou1993napolun/AI_Co2_Calculator/README.md

 ```

-### **Running the Program**
+### **Running the Program for ARM**
 * **Start Jtop, AI carbon footprint tools Python server, responseAIProject**
 ```
-#  Check if jtop is Already Installed:
+#Check if jtop is Already Installed:
- #jtop --version
+jtop --version

- # Start AI carbon footprint tools Python server
+#Start AI carbon footprint tools Python server
 Open the command line terminal and navigate to the directory containing your main.py file.
 Start the service with the following command: python -m uvicorn main:app --reload

-  # Start responseAIProject
+#Start responseAIProject
 nohup serve -s  -l 3033 & (Remember, this command must be you are in "build" folder)
 ```

 * **Start the Target Program**